cypherstack/stack_wallet/README.md

-# Epic Mobile Wallet
+# Epic Pay

-Epic Mobile Wallet is an Epic Cash wallet for Android and iOS devices.
+Epic Pay is an Epic Cash wallet for Android and iOS devices.

 ## Feature List